 What To Expect When You Visit

 The Center offers several options in terms of the guest experience.
 To immerse yourself in this important piece of local Black history, you have the option of tours, exhibits, and events.
-You can visit the museum at any time during their business hours while adhering to COVID-19 rules in place.
-Additionally, they currently offer virtual group and individual tours of the museum which can be accessed via their website.
+You can visit the museum at any time during their business hours.
+Additionally, they currently offer virtual group and school tours of the museum which can be accessed via their website.

 “The exhibition highlights modern connections to this history and invites visitors to consider their own choices when faced with present-day limitations on people’s freedoms.
 The new Heritage Center focuses on stories of courageous self-emancipation by freedom seekers.
 Throughout the exhibition visitors will experience these stories and hear from individuals past and present with the hope that these stories and connections will allow for deeper engagement, consideration of new or different perspectives, and motivation to action.”As described on niagarafallsundergroundrailroad.org

 - Niagara Falls Underground Railroad Heritage Center features a walking tour on their website and in an app that will guide you through the Underground Railroad sites across the city of Niagara Falls.